Suvink/IS1109-Inclass-Assignment/src/questions/short_questions.md

 ## Q3: There are 3 types of web applications.
 Static Web Applications, Dynamic Web Applications and Single Page applications.
 Explain each of them briefly.

-Static Web Applications:
+Static Web Applications: Static web pages are the webpages which has only static elements.

-Dynamic Web Applications:
+Dynamic Web Applications: Dynamic webpages are the opposite of static webpages.
+It consists of moving elements such as hovers.
+We can use JS, CSS to make these kind of webpages.

-Single Page applications
+Single Page applications: Single page web applications are the websites that contains only one web page.